angelogeminiani/sapiens-datamover/readme.md

 SUPPORTED HOOKS:

+- `before`: is a script that is launched before a query or SQL command is executed.
+Use this to prepare or transform data before an INSERT or UPDATE
 - `context`: is a script that is launched when "transaction execution context is created"
+- `after`: is a script that is launched after a query or SQL command is executed

+**EXECUTION FLOW**

+Script execution order is always like:

+ - BEFORE
+ - CONTEXT
+ - AFTER

+There is a difference only when DataMover cycle on transaction task.
+First action has no context, so the "context" script is executed after the SQL statement.

+This is how DataMover invoke scripts:

+FIRST ACTION:
+ - before
+ - SQL STATEMENT (retrieve data or execute command)
+ - context
+ - after

+OTHER ACTIONS:
+- before
+- context
+- SQL STATEMENT (retrieve data or execute command)
+- after

 ### Context Hook ###